DataDog/documentation/content/en/security/cloud_security_management/vulnerabilities/_index.md

 : See which layers are impacted, get suggestions specific to each image, and action on your vulnerability lifecycle management.

 Implement automation and integrations
-: Automate creation of Jira tickets, implement SLAs.
-Export vulnerabilities, coverage, and SBOMs using Datadog's public API.
+: Automate the creation of Jira tickets and implement SLAs.
+Use Datadog's public API to export vulnerabilities, coverage, and SBOMs.

 Explore reports
 : View and monitor vulnerability data in your dashboards.